ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-02-front-end-optimization-experience.md

 But we knew that our customer trusts us, and we didn't want to let him down.
 The contract promised to be very profitable and we understood that it might guarantee the long-term collaboration and let us add several new members to the development team.
 That's why we accepted the challenge.

 Here is the situation: this is an interactive JavaScript application built on model-view architecture.
-It means thatn all application data is stored in the “model” objects which trigger the events whenever we make any modifications.
-Another bunch of objects – the “view” objects – constantly listens to these events and redraws the parts of the page contents which were changed.
+It means thatn all application data is stored in the "model" objects which trigger the events whenever we make any modifications.
+Another bunch of objects – the "view" objects – constantly listens to these events and redraws the parts of the page contents which were changed.
 For example, here are the steps of how we handle the change of language selection:

-1. Intercept the “click” event at the language selector
+1. Intercept the "click" event at the language selector
-2. Change the “language” property in the model and trigger a “language changed” event
+2. Change the "language" property in the model and trigger a "language changed" event
 3. All views which have the textual strings dependent on localization update their contents

 So, the application components live in constant synchronization with each other.
 There are a lot of frameworks which let you setup this architecture in your application.
 The most popular ones nowadays are [AngularJS](https://angularjs.org/) and [Backbone.JS](http://backbonejs.org/), but there are many ones of them in fact.
 You can find the majority of them on this site [todomvc.com](http://todomvc.com/)